 - We visited the cacao plantation in Rio Oeste Arriba with Oreba, and the tour was of excellent quality with a fluent guide in Spanish, English and German.

-- If you are interested in other culinary delights made organically in Panama, you may find this article quite interesting.
+- If you are interested in other culinary delights made organically in Panama, check this out!

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!